Bills’ bend-but-don’t-break defense to be tested by Ravens

 STOCK UP

-PK Tyler Bass set the NFL playoff record among rookies by hitting a 54-yard fourth-quarter field goal, which was the decisive margin of victory
+Tyler Bass set the NFL playoff record among rookies by hitting a 54-yard fourth-quarter field goal, which was the decisive margin of victory.

 STOCK DOWN

-Note: This story has been corrected to remove reference to Baltimore not allowing 300 yards passing this season and replacing it with team allowing combined 628 yards passing last four games.